pearlza/pearlza/README.md

 <p align="center">My inchboy Sneegsnag pony is a comf skin for cuddling philzas with but other OSMP ppl can int.</p>

 <h4><p align="center"><b>Please don't just friend me out of the blue without even speaking to me first, we have to have interacted somewhat first before I even consider it, especially if you have no socials indicating your stances on certain fandom opinions that I feel very strongly about.</b></p></h4>
+<h4><p align="center"><b>That being said, please don't be afraid to start a chat with me if we have similar interests!
+I have been informed by some friends that they were too intimidated by my cool skins(?
+I DO NOT HAVE AURA WDYM BRO PLS) to talk to me at first and that's not the vibe I'm trying to go for at all ;-; I swear I'm friendly I'm just wary of parasocial weirdos who come at me with the <s>c!sbi</s> family headcanon</b></p></h4>

+***

 <h4><p align="center">DISCLAIMER I GUESS</p></h4>